 - Execution Measurement: Identify metrics that measure how quickly new initiatives are deployed.
-Consistently reference these executional metrics and make sure team leaders understand that their performance is evaluated based on moving the executional needle.
+Consistently reference these execution metrics and make sure team leaders understand that their performance is evaluated based on moving the execution needle.

 Optimize Your Marketing Strategy As you may realize, your sales strategy drives your marketing strategy and vice versa.
 Now that you’ve figured out strategies to sell more product, you need to create marketing that reflects the same priorities so that you can reach the customers most likely to buy from you.

 - Focus on differentiation.
 A key aspect of marketing strategy is differentiation from competitors.
 Look at your sales strategy for ideas about what makes you different–and better–than other businesses competing for the same share of the market.
 Then look at how those businesses are attempting to reach their audience and resolve to do something different and more effective.

 - Marketing / Sales Alignment: Consider how your marketing team can contribute to your company.
 Marketing should not be isolated from sales or from other aspects of your company’s operations.
 Look for ways you can better integrate marketing with the rest of your activities to strengthen its effectiveness.

 - Examine resource allocation.
 Whether you’re considering financial resources or manpower, it’s vital that the greatest number of resources are given to the most effective elements of your strategy.
 Make sure you are allocating resources effectively; change your strategy wherever you find yourself pouring resources into activities that don’t result in reaching conversion or sales goals.